F5Networks/f5-declarative-onboarding/docs/declarations/miscellaneous.rst

 ..
 NOTE:: Revoking the existing license is skipped if you are relicensing with the same registration key, no matter what value is used in the **revokeCurrent** property.

-See |license| in the Schema Reference and :ref:`License Class <license-class>` for more information.
+See |license| in the Schema Reference and :ref:`Composing a Declaration <license-class>` page for more information.

 .. literalinclude:: ../../examples/reLicenseBigIp.json